 How do I compare my apprentice loan options?

 - Interest.
 Trade Support Loans don't attract any interest and, in addition, if you complete your apprenticeship you receive a 20% discount.
 This essentially means you only repay 80% of what you borrow.
 Loans for apprentices offered by banks can attract fixed or variable interest rates.
 Youth Allowance, Austudy and ABSTUDY are government allowances and not required to be paid back.

 - Loan amount and term.
 You can get up to $20,000 through a Trade Support Loan and the Tools For Your Trade loan offers up to $5,500.
 The latter comes in the form of a grant that you don't have to repay.
-Funds for the Trade Support Loan disburse in stages, over a course of four years, and you have to start repaying it only after your income reaches a minimum income threshold.
+Funds for the Trade Support Loan are disbursed in stages over four years.
+You have to start repaying it only after your income reaches a minimum income threshold.
 Just how much you can borrow from a bank is up to any given bank's discretion, while the loan term in such cases is normally in between one to seven years.